hahaharry10/Practice_C/inlineIncrement/README.md

 `wn`, where `n` is the register number.
 The called function can modify registers 0-15 freely.

+When storing, the data being stored dependsd on the register being accessed.
+Storing `x0` into memory would save all 64bits whereas storing `w0` would only store 32 bits.

 when calling a function, registers r0 to r7 are used for parameter passing, and any further parameters are passed onto the stack.